The Cold Hard Truth About CoolSculpting®

 Like the SuperBowl ads, its always interesting to see which celebrity is the latest CoolSculpting spokesperson!
 It looks like television personality on Bravo’s “The Real Housewives of New York City”, Sonja Morgan is in.
 What does this mean to you?
 Well, with all the marketing money Allergan® has spent across the nation, it is very likely that you have had or will have patients ask about Coolsculpting®.
 Before you spend +$150,000 on a CoolSculpting® machine (including handpieces) and $10,000’s annually to use it, you need to know the Cold Hard Truth about CoolSculpting®.

 This article is not about whether CoolSculpting® is an effective treatment, it absolutely works.
 I have had CoolSculpting® in my practice for +4 years, and we have many happy patients.
 This article is about the true cost of owning and operating a CoolSculpting® machine in a medical practice.
 Most owners are silent in their feelings about the exorbitant costs of running the machine because they want to continue to get practice marketing support (the commission sales person they provide to clinics), however, the truth needs to be told and this is my story.
 Please feel free to comment below, either for or against, I promise I won’t take it personally!

 As many physicians have learned the hard way, investments in lasers and other expensive practice equipment often do not turn out to be as profitable as the sales representatives lead you to believe.
 Is CoolSculpting® any different?

 Well, yes and no. Yes, in that the procedure does work on the right patients.
 And no, in the fact they gloss over the real costs of owning, and more importantly, operating a CoolSculpting® machine.
 One thing the reps gloss over is the cost of running a CoolSculpting® machine – the very high consumable costs will drive you crazy.
 In fact Allergan® made over $148 million in consumable card sales in the first nine months of 2019!
-They actually made more money in consumable sales then in selling the actual machines.
+They made more money in consumable sales than in selling the actual machines.